JuliaLang/julia/doc/stdlib/file.rst

    Get the file name part of a path.

+.. function:: @__FILE__ -> String

+   Expands to a string with the absolute path and file name of the script being run.

 .. function:: isabspath(path::String) -> Bool

    Determines whether a path is absolute (begins at the root directory).